 Stream NCAA College Football Outside the USA with VPN?

 ESPN3, ABC, CBS, Fox, and Sling TV are the mainstreaming channels that broadcast College Football in the US.
 Unfortunately, as I mentioned above, all these channels are geo-blocked abroad.

 Since they’re based in the US, they require a US IP address to operate.
-If you’re abroad, it means that you have a valid IP in the country which you reside in.
+If you’re abroad, it means that you have a valid IP in the country in which you reside.
 That’s why you’re getting blocked in the first place.

 Luckily, a VPN can change all that with a push of a button.
 All you have to do is connect to a US server and you’ll get yourself an American IP address.
 As a result, you’ll have full access to each and every channel on the list above along with other US-exclusive channels such as Hulu, HBO Now, ABC, and more.